redguava/cliniko-api/sections/available_times.md

 `from` and `to` cannot be older than the current date in the cliniko account's time zone.

-If any of these parameters is missing or incorrect you will receive bad request error (code 400) with following message:
+If one of these parameters is missing or incorrect you will receive bad request error (code 400) with following message:

 ```shell
 Invalid time frame definition.
 Please check from/to param limitations.